Shelby Foote: Lost Cause

-In a 1997 interview with Donald Faulkner and William Kennedy, Foote stated that he would have fought for the Confederacy, and, "What's more, I would fight for the Confederacy today if the circumstances were similar.
-There's a great deal of misunderstanding about the Confederacy, the Confederate flag, slavery, the whole thing.
-The political correctness of today is no way to look at the middle of the 19th century.
-The Confederates fought for some substantially good things.
-States' rights is not just a theoretical excuse for oppressing people.
+In a 1997 interview, Foote stated that he would have fought for the Confederacy, "What's more, I would fight for the Confederacy today if the circumstances were similar...States' rights is not just a theoretical excuse for oppressing people.
 You have to understand that the raggedy Confederate soldier who owned no slaves and probably couldn't even read the Constitution, let alone understand it, when he was captured by Union soldiers and asked, 'What are you fighting for?' replied, 'I'm fighting because you're down here.'
 So I certainly would have fought to keep people from invading my native state."